SUBMISSION GRAPPLING AT THE ARENA®

 SUBMISSION WRESTLING: PAUL

-I’ve been training at The Arena with Baret ever since I started.
+I’ve been training at The Arena in San Diego with Baret ever since I started.
 Baret is an excellent instructor, I like his style.
 Since I’m a small guy and he’s a small guy, I feel like whatever he’s teaching I should be able to do.
 And he’s always going up against big guys and beating them, so I feel like training under him is really, really good for guys my size or even smaller.
 Because Baret will always give you the confidence that you need to go up against the big guys.

 NO GI JIU JITSU: DOMINIC B.

-Moved to The Arena from another gym a couple years ago.
+Moved to The Arena from another San Diego gym a couple years ago.
 It’s been amazing.
 The support from the staff, the facilities, the different diversity of people that we get to come in training.
 One thing about Baret is that he trains all day with all the students.
 He teaches Gi and No Gi.
 He’s always looking to keep his students active and structuring the classes in a way that’s good for both competitive aspirations, but also for new students to come in and learn fundamentals and basics.

 TEAM ARENA: COMPETITION GRAPPLING

-Whether you’re just beginning, or you already have Amateur or Professional experience, we have you covered.
+Whether you’re just beginning in Grappling, or you already have Amateur or Professional experience, we have you covered.
 If you’re a Beginner, we’ll train you to become a skilled Novice.
 If you’re an experienced Novice, we’ll take you to the top of the Amateur ranks.
 If you’re a high level Amateur, we can get on the road to a solid Pro career.
 And if you’re a talented Pro who’s willing to put body, heart, mind and soul into it, we can bring you to a World Class level.

 READY FOR YOUR FREE TRIAL NOW?